Dog and Cat Allergy Treatments in Decatur

 At Fairview Hospital for Animals, we provide full service veterinary care for Decatur and surrounding areas.
-Part of our comprehensive care includes pet dermatology.
+Part of our comprehensive care includes dog and cat allergy treatments and pet dermatology.
 It’s not uncommon for your companion to suffer from conditions that affect their skin, hair, ears and nails.
 Some of these are serious conditions that include fungal, bacterial and parasitic infections.
 More frequently though, pet dermatology involves treating ear and skin infections, and controlling allergies.

 We diagnose and treat skin conditions in the following ways: